getAlby/bitcoin-connect/doc/MIGRATION_v3.md

 # V2 to V3 migration guide

 ## WebLN global object
 window.webln is no longer set by default.
-If you rely on WebLN please add the following lines to a place in your application which will be called on every page:
+If you rely on WebLN being available in the global window object please add the following lines to a place in your application which will be called on every page:

 ```ts
 import {onConnected} from '@getalby/bitcoin-connect';